 A Minor DUI arrest triggers a mandatory license suspension of at least 90 days by the Department of Licensing.
 The license suspension is based on the arrest, not a conviction.
 This suspension can be contested by filing a request for a hearing with the Department of Licensing within 20 days of the arrest.

 High quality, thorough legal representation is essential for individuals facing a MIP/MIC or Minor DUI conviction.
 Consequences can be great.
 MIP/MIC and Minor DUI convictions can serious impact on the future of a young person.
-Our goal is to protect the records of our clients so lapses in judgment do not foreclose opportunities.
 Consider that the following can be negatively impacted with minor drug and alcohol convictions: